 - Right-Click (Windows) or control + click (Macintosh) on the Tool Preset Picker in the Tool options bar and select “Reset Tool” to reset the active tool, or “Reset All Tools” to reset all tools to their factory default settings

-Returning Photoshop’s preferences to their factory fresh state can solve many issues:
+Returning Photoshop’s preferences to their factory fresh state can solve many issues.
+See Restore preference files to default.

-Many issues arise from using older, incompatible plug-ins created for previous versions of Photoshop in a newer version or simply by installing plug-is incorrectly.
-In general:
+Many issues arise from using incompatible plug-ins created for previous versions of Photoshop in a newer version or simply by installing plug-ins incorrectly.
+See Photoshop plug-ins troubleshooting.

-Many problems can occur when using 3rd party fonts, including crashing or hangs when selecting the Type tool or making the Character panel visible.
+Many problems can occur when you use third-party fonts, including crashing or hangs when selecting the Type tool or when making the Character panel active/visible.
 A bad font or fonts can also cause general performance issues when launching or using Photoshop.
-Validate and remove duplicate or troublesome fonts to impove stability and text tool performance:
+Validate and remove duplicate or troublesome fonts to impove stability and text tool performance.
+See Troubleshoot fonts.

 Troubleshoot User Permissions